-NOTE TO OWNER: After an Application for Fuel Burning Equipment has been approved by MDE/ARMA, but prior to operating the fuel burning equipment, the owner must submit an Application for Permit to Operate Fuel Burning Equipment (Form 28).
+NOTE TO OWNER: After an Application for Fuel Burning Equipment has been approved by MDE/ARMA, but prior to operating the fuel burning equipment, the owner the Division of Environmental Compliance, upon notification by the Engineer, must submit an Application for Permit to Operate Fuel Burning Equipment (Form 28).
 Form No. 28 can be found on the MDE website at: